Disability Analysis File Restricted Access File

 Most users will only use volumes 1-5 of the DAF documentation.

-- Volumes 1 and 2 are primarily geared to new users and provide overview material on what the DAF is (Volume 1) and how to use it (Volume 2).
+- Volume 1 and Volume 2 are primarily geared to new users and provide overview material on what the DAF is (Volume 1) and how to use it (Volume 2).

 - Volume 3 provides tips and tricks for using the DAF and also provides detailed information on the many constructed variables that simplify complex program information, such as the monthly composite suspense/termination variables (STW) and the benefits foregone for work variables (BFW).

-- Volumes 4 and 5 are reference volumes users will consult on choosing and using the variables in the DAF.
+- Volume 4 and Volume 5 are reference volumes users will consult on choosing and using the variables in the DAF.

 |Get started with a research task||